openafs-contrib/ansible-openafs/docs/source/modules/openafs_user.rst

   localauth (optional, bool, False)
-    Indicates if the c(-localauth) option is to be used for authentication.
+    Indicates if the ``-localauth`` option is to be used for authentication.

     This option should only be used when running on a server.

   auth_user (optional, str, admin)
-    The afs user name to be used when c(localauth) is False.
+    The afs user name to be used when ``localauth`` is False.

-    The user must be a member of the c(system:administrators) group and must be a server superuser, that is, set in the c(UserList) file on each server in the cell.
+    The user must be a member of the ``system:administrators`` group and must be a server superuser, that is, set in the ``UserList`` file on each server in the cell.

     Old kerberos 4 '.' separators are automatically converted to modern '/' separators.